How CPOs can attract high-potential talent

 This has created an environment where procurement specialists not only expect to receive competitive financial compensation for their efforts, but also to have jobs that are challenging, rewarding and help develop them professionally.

 Laura Faulkner is Head of Supply Chain Services at RBS, a primary retail bank in the UK and Ireland.
-She has held the position since January 2015, after 13 years in the organization.
+She has held the position since January 2015, after 13 years in the organisation.
 Despite the difficult restructurings that followed the 2008 crisis, attracting the best talent has always been an important area, she says. “

 At RBS we are very fortunate that we have a very structured framework that we work to, and we are well supported internally by HR with talent management and identification.”

-Faulkner says they target internal recruitment, and sell RBS Supply Chain Services (SCS) as a function that has influence across the whole organization.
-“As a supply chain function, we play an active role and have always been interested in bringing talent into the organization.
+Faulkner says they target internal recruitment, and sell RBS Supply Chain Services (SCS) as a function that has influence across the whole organisation.
+“As a supply chain function, we play an active role and have always been interested in bringing talent into the organisation.
 My leadership team and I take a personal role in ensuring we get our brand out there, personally attending university career fairs and other recruitment events across the UK.

 Diageo – the world’s leading alcoholic beverage company – also has a well-developed career progression and planning process.
 The company has no real problem attracting external talent, but it only does so to acquire specific skills or experience, says CPO Thibaut Eissautier*.
 “Where possible, we try to recruit internally as this creates the fluidity required to satisfy our staff’s career development ambitions.”